 This is THE question that will help determine what your options are for your special needs guest.

-It’s also important to know that the guest needs to be with you at guest services.
 The answers to that question above are case by case depending on the guest’s physical abilities and specific ride policies.

 Before You Visit Kings Island With a Special Needs Guest